BH Macro Limited Executes Share Buyback

 BH Macro Shs GBP (GB:BHMG) has released an update.

-BH Macro Limited has conducted a buyback of its shares, purchasing 3,348 ordinary Sterling shares at a uniform price of 359.5 pence per share on the London Stock Exchange.
-The acquired shares will be held in treasury, and following the transaction, BH Macro Limited has 357,460,360 Sterling Shares in issue, with an additional 16,578,105 in treasury.
-This buyback affects the total voting rights, which now stand at 548,060,558.
+BH Macro Limited has reported the buyback of 150,000 of its own ordinary shares on the London Stock Exchange at prices ranging from 353.5 to 359 pence per share.
+These shares will be held in treasury, and following the transaction, the company’s total number of Sterling and Dollar shares in issue and the total voting rights have been updated accordingly.

 For further insights into GB:BHMG stock, check out TipRanks’ Stock Analysis page.